maineCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Cases are Heard by Small Claims Courts in Maine?

-As contained under Maine statute, all financial disputes must not exceed $6000, and it must be brought before a small claims court.
-Some of the cases covered under small claims include:
+As contained under Maine statute, all financial disputes should not exceed $6000, and they should be brought before a small claims court.
+Some of the cases covered under small claims may include:

 • Debt recovery for products or services unpaid by a person or business;